Page contents

 Contact the council if you have any questions about the assessment.

-If you are unhappy with the financial assessment?
+What if you are unhappy with the financial assessment?

 You should contact the council first, if you disagree with the results of the means test and think that you do qualify for support or that you should pay less than the assessment shows.